-Standard apple trees, or full-size trees, can start producing fruit 4 to 8 years after being planted.
+Standard apple trees, or full-size trees, can start producing fruit four to eight years after being planted.
 Dwarf apple trees may begin to produce fruit within two years of being planted.
-It can take anywhere from 5 to 10 years for an apple tree to bear fruit when growing a tree from seeds.
+It can take anywhere from five to 10 years for an apple tree to bear fruit when growing a tree from seeds.

-Growing conditions also have a significant impact on the overall health of your fruit trees when you grow an apple tree.
+Growing conditions also have a significant impact on the overall health of your apple tree.

 Dwarf Apple Trees vs. Full Size: Which Grows & Fruits Faster?

-Knowing the difference between dwarf trees, semi-dwarf trees, and full-sized trees will better inform your choices when you start shopping for your plants.
+Knowing the difference between dwarf trees, semi-dwarf trees, and full-sized trees will better inform your choices when you start shopping for your apple trees.
 The size of your fruit tree is often determined by the type of rootstock on which it is grown.

 Often, when you buy fruit trees from nurseries, they will have two tags attached.
 One will inform you of the tree’s species and specifications, and the other will detail the plant’s rootstock.

-When you grow an apple tree from rootstock it usually comes in one of three different sizes, namely, dwarf, semi-dwarf, and standard.
-They all grow to different heights and mature and fruit at different rates.
+When you grow an apple tree from rootstock it usually comes in one of three different sizes: dwarf, semi-dwarf, and standard.
+They all grow to different heights and mature and bear fruit at different rates.

 Dwarf and Semi-Dwarf Apple Trees

-Dwarf and semi-dwarf trees will reach maturity and bear fruit within 2 to 4 years of being planted.
+Dwarf and semi-dwarf trees will reach maturity and bear fruit within two to four years of being planted.
 At worst, you will need to wait for five years to see fruit.
-When full-grown, dwarf trees are between 6 and 12 feet tall, whereas semi-dwarf trees are around 20 feet tall.
+When full-grown, dwarf trees are between six and 12 feet tall, whereas semi-dwarf trees are around 20 feet tall.

 A dwarf apple tree is an excellent choice for home gardeners.
 They grow quickly and reward you in abundance for proper care.
 Their fruits are standard apple size, and one tree produces enough harvest for a small family.